Sinclair81/Homebridge-HTTP-IoT/README.md

 ## Color Temperature Configuration Parameters (is Optional) ##

+The Home app in IOS crashes when trying to change this value as a color instead of the color temperature.
+(10'2023)

 Name                                         | Value                       | Required | Notes
 -------------------------------------------- | --------------------------- | -------- | ------------------------
 `lightbulbGetColorTemperature.url`           | "http://10.0.0.100/api/..." | yes*     | The url for color temperature control, to get the state.